 - college educational experience involving art education, education, museum studies or fine arts

-The internship program runs between June 9 and August 8, 2014.
+The internship program runs from June through August 2015.
 Interns are required to work between 25 and 40 hours per week, with a two-week minimum commitment.

 COLLEGE CREDIT / COMPENSATION:

 All interns are encouraged to obtain credit for internships through their academic institution.
 This is an unpaid internship opportunity.

 To apply for this internship, send internship application and letter of agreement (see below), resume and four references to The Dayton Art Institute, Attn: Monica Walker, Human Resources Director or email to firstname.lastname@example.org.